“the police used spray paint to mark the people's heads”

 The respondent states he was aware of at least 20-25 people detained at that point.
 11 from Pakistan and other people from Afghanistan and India.
 The group were held for a while and given food.
 At approximately 16:00 the police loaded them into four different Croatian police vans.

-The respondents van was driven by several officers.
+The respondent’s van was driven by several officers.
 The van stopped at a certain point into the journey.
-Through the transparent partition that separate the driving cabin from the rear area, the respondent saw that the officers had got out to buy beer from the shop.
+Through the transparent partition that separated the driving cabin from the rear area, the respondent saw that the officers had got out to buy beer from the shop.
 The respondent shares how the police officers were drinking the entire way from the shop to the border with Bosnia-Herzegovina.

 As these were destroyed, the officers arranged themselves in a line.
 There were about 10 officers and they stood holding batons and stick of wood.
 The police ordered the transit group to walk past the line one-by-one.
 As they did this the police beat them with the batons and wooden sticks.